matuzo/HTMHell/hell/adventcalendar/2025/13/index.md

 </details>
 <details>
   <summary>VoiceOver + Safari (Mac)</summary>
-  maths
+  not read, just announces "maths"
 </details>
 <details style="margin-bottom: 2rem;">
   <summary>VoiceOver + Safari (iOS)</summary>
-  a caret left curly bracket 2 right curly bracket plus b caret left curly bracket 2 right curly bracket equals c caret left curly bracket
+  a caret left curly bracket 2 right curly bracket plus b caret left curly bracket 2 right curly bracket equals c caret left curly bracket, Math
 </details>

+In practice, using the math role helps assistive technologies understand that the content is mathematical, but it still doesn’t provide enough semantic detail for them to announce the expression as accurately as MathML does.

 ## The future of MathML